 Social Media Statistics for Restaurants You Need to Know Right Now

-Of all industries, social media marketing appears to be uniquely tailored towards the restaurant business.
+Of all industries, social media marketing and social WiFI appears to be uniquely tailored towards the restaurant business.

 Let’s think about why that’s the case:

 - it relies on interaction with your biggest fans to be successful;

 - it’s closely linked to the importance of reviews;

 - it relies primarily on short, bite-sized content; and

 - advertising can be precisely targeted based on audience demographics and behaviour.